GryphonRacingFSAE/Discord-Bot/README.md

 1. Navigate to the `esp32/door-sensor/src` folder.
 2. Rename `config-example.h` to `config.h`.
-3. Replace placeholders with your actual values:
+3. Replace placeholders with the actual values:
-    - Set `WIFI_SSID` to your WiFi network name (SSID).
+    - Set `WIFI_SSID` to the WiFi network name (SSID).
-    - Set `WIFI_PASSWORD` to your WiFi network password.
+    - Set `WIFI_PASSWORD` to the WiFi network password.
-    - Set `SERVER_URL` to the URL where your server is hosted.
+    - Set `SERVER_URL` to the URL where the server is hosted.
 4. Save and close the `config.h` file.
-5. Upload your modified code to the ESP32.
+5. Upload the modified code to the ESP32.

 ### Build + Run